EEPS Careers

 • Geophysics Research

-Nationally, the largest employers for geoscience graduates with a bachelor's degree are Environmental Services (such as environmental consulting), the Oil & Gas industry, and the federal government (agencies such as USGS and the National Park Service).
-In a survey of our recent graduates, they reported working for the following companies:
+Nationally, the largest employers of geoscience graduates with a bachelor’s degree are environmental services (including environmental consulting), the energy sector, and government agencies such as the USGS and National Park Service.

 • AmeriCorps